-Our group's Ethics Charter and Practical Guide to Ethics set out expected behaviours in relation to ethical requirements for all employees.
-The Charter requires every employee to take seriously their role in building and protecting our reputation, by acting in full compliance with the applicable laws and our values and ethical principles, in all our activities.
+Our group's Ethics Code of Conduct sets out expected behaviours in relation to ethical requirements for all employees.
+The Code requires every employee to take seriously their role in building and protecting our reputation, by acting in full compliance with the applicable laws and our values and ethical principles, in all our activities.